syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ## Adding Annotations

-You can create an instance of any type of annotation and add it to the Annotations collection.
+To add a annotations, create an instance of any type of annotation and add it to the Annotations collection.
 For example, the [EllipseAnnotation]() can be added.

 {% tabs %}